kaspersj/SQL-practice-with-DuckDB/README.md

  -	Flight Delays: Analyze the distribution of flight delays, showcase SQL data manipulation skills, and explore relationships with factors like weather, airlines, and airports.
  -	Airline Performance: Compare the performance of different airlines in terms of on-time arrivals, cancellations,and delays.
  -	Weather Impact: Investigate the impact of weather conditions on flight delays and cancellations.
-# Code Structure:
-The notebook will be organized in the same order as questions from your Stats306 repository problem sets, found at https://github.com/kaspersj/Stats-306/tree/master